Neuralink, Synchron, and the BCI Industry

 +

 Not soon.
-Medical applications dominate the next decade; consumer use depends on safety, value, durability, and form-factor breakthroughs that are not on the near-term roadmap.
+Medical applications dominate the next decade.
+Consumer use requires safety, value, durability, and form-factor breakthroughs that are not on any credible near-term roadmap.
+The first mass-market consumer BCI is most likely to be a non-invasive device focused on input augmentation, not implantation.

 +

-What happens if a BCI company goes bankrupt?
+What happens to patients if a BCI company goes bankrupt?

 +